 Please also note other important NSS information:

 Questions/Comments for NSS: firstname.lastname@example.org

-The mission of Nutrition Support Services (NSS) is to support Chicago Public Schools' academic community by providing nutritious and appealing meals with superior service to every student, every school day.
-NSS is the third largest K-12 food service department in the US and annually serves 75 million meals to 400,000 students through its 630 food campuses.
-The department is staffed with 3,600 kitchen employees and has an annual operating budget of $240 million.
+Nutrition Support Services (NSS) is the third largest K-12 food service in the US and annually serves 75 million meals to over 400,000 students through its 665 food campuses.

-The new CPS nutrition standard exceeds the Gold Standard Menus for Healthier US School Challenge and provides increased access to healthier food for all our students.
+The CPS nutrition standards meet the criteria for Gold Standard Menus for Healthier US School Challenge and provide increased access to healthier food for all our students.
 Other USDA programs implemented to meet our goals include:

 - National School Lunch Program

 In addition, the Health and Wellness Team initiatives to complement our departmental goals include:

 - Promote and assist schools in achieving the rigorous criteria of the USDA’s Healthier US School Challenge

 - Encourage healthy school fundraising